 - I was born very young, early in the morning, and quite small.
 (L’Hôpital Saint-Michel, in Montréal at 0105hrs, weighing 6lb 6oz)

-- I worked 28 years for the same organisation before in 2008 I took early retirement so I could travel the world.
+- I worked 28 years for the same organization before, in 2008, I took early retirement so I could travel the world.
 I plan to see as much of it as I am afforded.

 - I travel slowly, often with my home.
 This allows me time to appreciate the landscapes I move through, listen to the birdsong, breath in nature, appreciate the freedom of being – and stop at every castle and cafe.